makhambetaitpay/econometrics_final/README.md

-# econometrics_final
+# econometrics_project
-Final project for the econometrics class
+Project for the econometrics class on the topic of "Youth Unemployment Rate in Kazakhstan"